MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

    </site>
    ```

 3. Navigate to any site configured as no-merge.
 The site should be in its own unmerged IE session.
 When you open another Microsoft Edge instance or window and navigate to the same site, it should be in its own IE session.
-Note that are multiple iexplore.exe processes in Task Manager.
+Note that there are multiple iexplore.exe processes in Task Manager.

 If you have any feedback, reach out through one of our feedback channels: Microsoft support or the [TechCommunity](https://techcommunity.microsoft.com/t5/enterprise/bd-p/EdgeInsiderEnterprise) forum.

 ### Can I save links as webpages in Internet Explorer mode?

 Yes, you can enable the Save Target As option in the context menu for Internet Explorer mode in Microsoft Edge.
 To do this, configure the group policy "*Allow Save Target As in Internet Explorer mode*" located at *Computer Configuration > Administrative Templates > Windows Components > Internet Explorer*.
-The save mechanism works the same as it does in Internet Explorer and if the target is saved as an html file, re-opening the file will render the page in Microsoft Edge.
+The save mechanism works the same as it does in Internet Explorer and if the target is saved as an html file, reopening the file will render the page in Microsoft Edge.

 The ability to save links as web pages  requires the following minimum operating system updates: